caddison/AeroCompanion/README.md

 **Deliver Package**: Navigate to a specific location and release a payload (e.g., for delivery services or supply drops).

-**Return to Home**: Command the drone to return to its controller automatically.
+**Return to Home**: Command the drone to return to its launch point.

 **Capture Data**: Record visual, thermal, or sensor data for later analysis or real-time transmission to the user.